SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `tvTopicsAccess`: Topic access.
 * `tvTrending`: Trending medias and editorial picks.
 See `tvTrendingEpisodesOnly`, `tvTrendingEditorialLimit` and `tvTrendingPrefersHeroStage` options.
 * `tvHistory`: The latest videos added to history.
-* `tvLater`: The latest videos added to the watch later list.
+* `tvWatchLater`: The latest videos added to the watch later list.

 ### Topic configuration